*Updated: September 2017*

 4) Product Features / Product Strategy

 We’re almost done!
-Remember, through this process, don’t just blindly keep running on and on if your interviewer looks bored or if he/she looks like they want to talk about something else.
+Remember, through this process, don’t just blindly keep rambling if your interviewer looks bored or if he/she looks like they want to talk about something else.
 If your interviewer is still engaged, this last part of your answer is a great way to segway into the next part of the conversation.

 By doing your research and following this process, you’ll be in good shape for answering these types of favorite product questions and easily distinguish yourself as a top product manager candidate.